Dr. Shannon N. Tabaldo

 he/him/his

 Justin believes strongly in the power of education to empower and transform.
-He has the upmost respect for educators, having worked as a math, science, and language tutor for several years himself.
+He has the utmost respect for educators, having worked as a math, science, and language tutor for several years himself.
 Prior to joining LMU, he also spent four years with the JET Program in Japan, teaching English in rural Hyogo prefecture.

 Justin is passionate about continued learning, and holds a deep love for the sciences; he graduated in 2013 from UC Santa Barbara with a Bachelor of Science in Chemistry, and is currently working on his Masters of Science in Environmental Engineering at LMU.
 In his free time, Justin enjoys learning new recipes in the kitchen, reading science fiction, and playing with his two kittens.